About the AnatomyArchive

 The Vision

-I wanted to create a learning website for artists that is free of ads and even more importantly free of paywalls.
+I wanted to create a learning website for artists that is free of distracting ads and even more importantly free of paywalls.
 Basically no distractions, straight to the point -> Art

-The "free to use" aspect
+The 'free to use' aspect

 At the core this website is a source of information, so an easy way to spread this information is just as important.
-There should't be a big problem using any of this sites knowledge - here are my thoughts:
+There should't be a big problem using any of this site's knowledge - here are my thoughts:

 I saw a few of my professors at university cite Wikipedia in their presentations and I thought it would be cool if there would be a library for art teachers.
 I like the idea of learning with the AnatomyArchive for yourself but helping others improve sounds just as good.
 Thus I want to make it easy for anybody to use the content of this website for teaching and similar purposes.
 Doesn't matter if you just want to use a page you created yourself or the page of another creator.